luayala/javaScriptPlayGround/README.md

-colection of javascript project to practice coding in js
+##colection of javascript project to practice coding in js

-TODOS
+### TODOS
-*Add more dificulty levels
+   1. Add more dificulty levels
+   2. add more color formats
-*add more color formats
+   3. add more color formats
-*make it mobile friendly
+   4. make it mobile friendly
-*change layout to use material
+   5.change layout to use material